 The Word of God calls each individual to life with these words.
 "If you confess with your mouth that Jesus is Lord and believe in your heart that God raised him from the dead, you will be saved.
 For with the heart one believes and is justified, and with the mouth one confesses and is saved...
-For 'everyone who calls on the name of the Lord will be saved'" [ROMANS 10:9, 10, 13].
+'Everyone who calls on the name of the Lord will be saved'" [ROMANS 10:9, 10, 13].

 Have you believed this Good News?
 Have you confessed Christ as Lord of your life?
-Are you fulfilling His will for your life, that perfect will that calls you to unite with His people that there you may invest the gifts He has entrusted to you?
+Are you fulfilling His will for your life, that perfect will that calls you to unite with His people and there to invest the gifts that He has entrusted to you?
 If not, why not?
-The message concludes with an invitation for each one to believe the message of life that is offered through faith in the Living Son of God; and then, having believed, we call you to obey the command of Christ that you openly identify with Him and that you walk in visible concourse with His people, the church of the Living God.
+The message concludes with an invitation for each one to believe the message of life that is offered through faith in the Living Son of God, and then, having believed to obey the command of Christ to openly identify with Him and to walk in visible concourse with His people, the church of the Living God.
 Amen.